All Episodes

 We have the ingredients picked by the finest pickers, selected by the finest selectors and produced by the best producers.

-It's just uh delicious.
+It's just delicious.

 The free shipping is three days guaranteed.

-Well, three guaranteed is tough to say, but it's the maximum three days is the odds.
+It's tough to say, but it's the maximum three days is the odds.

 And by the way, one of the things that we made sure to do, we had enough product here for our rollout to handle a massive national demand.

-We I actually talked about this with Catherine.
+I actually talked about this with Catherine.

-We could roll out, nobody would know.
+We could roll out.

-We could roll out with a small amount and proclaim a sellout the first day.
+We could roll out with a small amount and proclaim a sellout the first day and make it look like, oh my God, my God, look at the demand.

 Or we could roll out in a huge quantity and make sure that all the demand that's there is met.

-And we went back and forth, because both are traditional practices.
+And we went back and forth because both are traditional practices.

 I mean, I'm convinced that there are a lot of businesses who produce well below demand expectations to create this image of overwhelming demand to create interest.